Citroën ë-C4 review

 Safety and security

 The list of safety equipment you get as standard across the ë-C4 range includes automatic emergency braking (AEB), lane-keeping assist and speed-limit information.
 Stepping up to Max trim adds blind-spot monitoring and a more advanced AEB system that can detect cyclists.
-The upgraded AEB can also be added to entry-level You! models as part of the pricey optional Safety Pack Plus.

 For all the latest reviews, advice and new car deals, sign up to the What Car? newsletter here